Close Menu

 If you have kidney cancer, then you have a serious disease that threatens your life.
 There are several types of kidney cancer.
 Renal cell carcinoma (RCC) is the most common form of kidney cancer.
 Other less common types of kidney cancer include transitional cell carcinoma, Wilms tumor, and renal sarcoma.

 Cancer occurs when abnormal cells grow out of control in one or both kidneys.
 And, it can spread to other parts of the body if left untreated.
-For those who are diagnosed with kidney cancer, it can be a difficult time.
-However, there are resources available to help ease the financial burden of this disease, including Social Security (SSD) and SSI benefits.
+For those with kidney cancer, it can be a difficult time.
+However, there are resources available to help ease the financial burden of this disease, including Social Security (SSDI) and SSI benefits.

 Diagram showing different stages of kidney cancer illustration

-IF YOU HAVE KIDNEY CANCER, THEN FILE AN APPLICATION FOR SSD BENEFITS
+IF YOU HAVE KIDNEY CANCER, THEN FILE AN APPLICATION FOR SSDI BENEFITS

-To apply for SSD benefits, you will need to complete an application and provide medical evidence of your kidney cancer.
+To apply for SSD benefits, you will need to complete an application for benefits with the SSA.
+Then, you will need to provide medical evidence of your kidney cancer.
 This may include reports, test results, and treatment records.
 It is important to provide as much detail as possible about your condition and how it affects your ability to work.
 The SSA will review your application and medical evidence to determine if you meet the criteria for benefits.

 If you have kidney cancer, then it is important to seek medical treatment.
 In addition to seeking SSD benefits, there are also support groups and resources available to help you navigate this difficult time.
 Remember to always advocate for your health and seek proper medical care to ensure the best possible outcome.